EighteenZi/rocksdb_wiki/Proposal:-Unifying-Level-and-Universal-Compactions.md

 To allow compaction across multiple levels, we need to have a way to determine when to extend the current compaction to cover the next level, and here's my proposal:

-Step 1.
-Pick the largest file in input_level that is not being compacted yet Step 2.
-If all the overlapping files in input_level+1 are not being compacted, then create a new Compaction Instance encompassing all the files in input_level and input_level + 1
+1. Pick the largest file in input_level that is not being compacted yet
+2. If all the overlapping files in input_level+1 are not being compacted, then create a new Compaction Instance encompassing all the files in input_level and input_level + 1
-Step 3.
-If the overlapping files in input_level+2 are not currently being compacted, then include those files from input_level+2 only when the following condition is true:
+3. If the overlapping files in input_level+2 are not currently being compacted, then include those files from input_level+2 only when the following condition is true:

         MIN( the size of current compaction input files, the size of overlapping files in the next level)
      --------------------------------------------------------------------------------- >=   1 / (size multiplier between consecutive levels)
            the size of current compaction input files + the size of overlapping files in the next level

-Step 4: If we were able to add more files via N3, then repeat N3 with the next higher level
+4. If we were able to add more files via N3, then repeat N3 with the next higher level

 Step 1 and 2 is the same as what we have in the current level compaction.
 The different parts are step 3 and 4, where RocksDB expends the compaction to the next level when it observes a better-than-average write amplification.
 This behavior is similar to what we have in universal compaction, which will minimize write amplification.